fch-yk/k8s_02_Django/docs/minikube_deploy.md

 cd ..
 ```

-- Verify that images are built.
-You should see two `fchef/k8s_django` images in the list: the first - with a tag `latest`, the second - with the commit hash as a tag.
+- Verify that images have been built.
+You should see two `fchef/k8s_django` images in the list: the first image will be with a tag `latest`, and the second image will be with the commit hash as a tag.
 Both of these images will have the same `IMAGE ID`.

 ```bash
 docker image ls